gitjuba/javascript-platformer/README.md

 ## Usage

-Run `npm install` to install dependencies.
-Then open `dist/index.html` in a browser.
+To play, open `dist/index.html` in a browser.
+To develop, run `npm install` to install dependencies and `npm run dev` to build the Webpack bundle (watches for changes in source files and re-builds automatically).
+And `npm test` to run the little test suite.

 ## Gameplay goal I (done)